Guest Author - Susan D. Bates

 The preferred education for administrative assistants in public schools is often a related associate degree or higher.

 Assistant principals are school administrators that support the principal by carrying out administrative duties as assigned by the principal.
-They serve as the acting principal during periods where the principal is away from the school.
+They also serve as the acting principal during periods where the principal is away from the school.

 The principal is the head school-level administrator.
 Principals supervise all of the school employees.
 They meet with students, teachers, staff and parents on a daily bases.
 They also perform a variety of tasks such as observing classes, creating budgets, preparing reports, evaluating employees and developing curriculum standards.

 School nursing is a specialization of nursing that focuses on the health and overall well-being of students.
-School nurses work independently to provide care for health problems, promote student health, provide case-management services and collaborate with other school professionals to help students.
+School nurses work independently to provide care for health problems, promote student health, provide case-management services, and collaborate with other school professionals to help students.